 There are a lot of things out there that can make us produce saliva.
 Just the mere thought of something delicious to eat or the smell of cookies in the air is enough to make our mouth water, and this is a really good thing.
 The types of food we eat and just the smell will produce saliva.

-Saliva is really good for your teeth.
-It helps remove the leftover food particles that are stuck on your teeth, and it helps fight off infections in your mouth.
+Saliva is really good for your teeth and keeps your mouth moist and comfortable.
+It helps you chew, taste, and swallow and remove the leftover food particles that are stuck on your teeth, and it helps fight off infections in your mouth and prevents bad breath.
+Saliva has proteins and minerals that protect tooth enamel and prevent tooth decay and gum disease.
 Just be sure to brush and floss your teeth at least twice a day.
-If you have any questions or concerns, please let us know by calling or stopping by the office for a visit
+If you have any questions or concerns, please let us know by calling or stopping by the office for a visit.